Work underway at Berri-UQAM station

 Duration of the work

-• Phase 1: June 13, 2022 to winter 2024
+- Phase 1: June 13, 2022 to summer 2024.
+This phase is now over.

-• Phase 2: currently in planning
+- Phase 2: currently in planning.

 Impacts on bus and Métro